peaceian/formcss/README.md

 # formcss
-The diary training, form and css.
+The daily training, form and css.